-Options Exercise Price THOUSANDS OF STOCK APPRECIATION RIGHTS OR CDN\$ Outstanding as at 1 January 2011 and 31 March 2011 (i)/(ii) 930 4.20 to 13.55
+Options Exercise price THOUSANDS OF STOCK APPRECIATION RIGHTS OR CDN\$ Outstanding as at 1 January 2011 and 30 June 2011 (i)/(ii) 930 4.20 to 13.55

-(i) A total of 225,000 stock appreciation rights were issued in June 2010 with an exercise price of Cdn\$4.20.
+- (i) A total of 225,000 stock appreciation rights were issued in June 2010 with an exercise price of Cdn\$4.20.
 These rights have a term of five years and vest in five equal instalments, the first fifth vesting on the anniversary of the grant date.
+There is no maximum liability associated with these rights. - (ii) A total of 705,000 stock appreciation rights have a term of five years.
+All of these options vested over a period of three years and are now fully vested.
 There is no maximum liability associated with these rights.

 The Company records a charge to the income statement using the Black-Scholes fair valuation option pricing model every reporting period with a resulting liability being recognised in the balance sheet.
-In the valuation of these stock appreciation rights at the reporting date, the following assumptions have been made: a risk free rate of interest of 1.50% to 2.50%, stock volatility of 54% to 79%, 0% dividend yield and a range of forfeiture from 0% to 33% and a closing stock price of Cdn\$5.78 per share.
+In the valuation of these stock appreciation rights at the reporting date, the following assumptions have been made: a risk free rate of interest of 1.50% to 2.50%, stock volatility of 54% to 72%, 0% dividend yield and a range of forfeiture from 0% to 33% and a closing stock price of Cdn\$4.75 per share.

-As at 31 March 2011, a total accrued liability of US\$0.6 million has been recognised in relation to the stock appreciation rights.
-A total charge of US\$0.1 million has been recorded during the period, (Q1 2010: US\$0.1 million).
+As at 30 June 2011, a total accrued liability of US\$0.4 million has been recognised in relation to the stock appreciation rights.
+The liability having been reduced by US\$0.2 million during the period as a result in an overall decline in the valuation of the stock appreciation rights, a reduction of US\$0.4 million having been recorded in Q2 2010.